Robotic Partial Knee Replacement Surgery With Mako

 During robotic knee surgery, Dr. Sculco will use the Mako robotic arm to assist in removing the damaged portion of the bone and tissue, leaving healthy bone and cartilage intact.
 Then, with assistance from the robotic arm, your surgeon will insert artificial components to replace the old, damaged portions of the joint.

-What are the advantages of undergoing Makoplasty knee surgery?
+What are some Makoplasty knee surgery benefits?

 Robotic partial knee replacement surgery offers a wide range of benefits, both during surgery and post-surgery: